mikke89/RmlUiDoc/pages/rcss/visual_effects.md

 If either `overflow-x`{:.prop} or `overflow-y`{:.prop} is set to a value other than 'visible', clipping will occur on both axes.

 Note that, unlike CSS, [positioned elements](visual_formatting_model.html#position) and [transformed elements](animations_transitions_transforms.html#transform) do not affect when clipping is applied to the element.
 Thus, such elements may not be clipped or cause scrollbars to appear even when they overflow.
+Instead, one can use the [`clip: always`{:.value} property](#clip) together with hidden overflow to force clipping to occur.

 `overflow`{:.prop}